apoorvdixit99/SDL/README.md

 # SDL

+Assignment 1:-
-Assignment 1 - This is a simple Student Records Application making use of various Data Structures.
+  This is a simple Student Records Application making use of various Data Structures.
+  Student.java is a part of Assignment 1.

 Assignment 2 - This Assignment is a simple Chat Application between a Client and a Server.